lfzkoala/lfzkoala.github.io/_posts/2025-09-07-stablecoins-ai-media-flywheel.md

 ## Why Most “Shells” Don’t Last (And How to Use Them)

 Hype projects are built to churn liquidity.
 They work—until they don’t.
-Treat them like **options**: time‑boxed, tied to a catalyst, and pre‑risked.
+Treat them like options: time‑boxed, tied to a catalyst, and pre‑risked.
 The moment real usage or fees disappoint, assume exit liquidity is shrinking and move on.
 Your scarce resource is time.

 ---

 ## Scenarios to Keep in Mind

 - **Bull**: stablecoin supply up, settlement up, AI leaders making higher highs.
-Rails earn fees, brains compound, surfaces monetize. **Lean long beta** and sell some satellites into strength.
+Rails earn fees, brains compound, surfaces monetize.
+Lean long beta and sell some satellites into strength.
-- **Range**: flat supply, choppy settlement, mixed AI tape. **Barbell** core rails/brains with cash; treat satellites as trades.
+- **Range**: flat supply, choppy settlement, mixed AI tape.
+Barbell core rails/brains with cash; treat satellites as trades.
-- **Risk‑off**: stablecoin supply down, settlement down, AI leaders break on volume. **Defend**—cut satellites, trim beta, and rotate to cash‑rich rails/brains or plain cash.
+- **Risk‑off**: stablecoin supply down, settlement down, AI leaders break on volume.
+Defend — cut satellites, trim beta, and rotate to cash‑rich rails/brains or plain cash.

 ---